Artem Lobov: Ultimate Fighting Championship

 Lobov faced Ryan Hall on December 11, 2015, at The Ultimate Fighter 22 Finale.
 Hall defeated Lobov by unanimous decision.

 Lobov next faced Alex White on February 6, 2016, at UFC Fight Night 82.
 He lost the fight by unanimous decision.

 After the defeat to White, Lobov was reportedly in negotiations with a regional promotion in Russia.
 He was given a lifeline when it was announced that Lobov would face UFC newcomer Chris Avila at UFC 202.
 Lobov won the fight via unanimous decision.

 Lobov faced Teruto Ishihara on November 19, 2016, at UFC Fight Night 99.
 He won the fight via unanimous decision (30–27, 30–27, and 29–28).

 Lobov faced Cub Swanson on April 22, 2017, in the main event at UFC Fight Night 108.
 He lost the fight via unanimous decision.
 Both participants were awarded Fight of the Night for their performances.

 Lobov faced Andre Fili on October 21, 2017, at UFC Fight Night 118.
 He lost the fight via unanimous decision.

 Lobov was initially scheduled to face Alex Caceres on April 7, 2018, at UFC 223, but was removed from the card for his role in the Team SBG bus assault.
+This came after a confrontation on April 3, 2018, where Khabib Nurmagomedov and his entourage cornered Lobov and slapped him multiple times due to his previous comments on the fighter.

 Lobov was scheduled to face Zubaira Tukhugov on October 27, 2018, at UFC Fight Night 138.
-However, it was reported that Tukhugov was removed from the fight due his role in the UFC 229 post-fight melee, and he was replaced by Michael Johnson.
+However, it was reported that Tukhugov was removed from the fight due his role in the UFC 229 post–fight melee, and he was replaced by Michael Johnson.
 At weight-ins, Johnson weighed in at 147 pounds, one pound over the featherweight limit of 146 pounds.
 As a result, the fight proceeded at a catchweight bout and Johnson forfeited 20% of his purse to Lobov, which Lobov later returned.
 He lost the fight via unanimous decision.

 On January 29, 2019, it was reported that Lobov was released from UFC.